 - Sources of support in the UK

 This information was written by Epilepsy Action’s advice and information team with guidance and input from people living with epilepsy and medical experts.

-Epilepsy affects around 230,000 women in the UK.
-As a woman with epilepsy, you may have lots of questions.
+Epilepsy affects around 275,000 women in the UK.
+As a woman with epilepsy, you might have some questions.
 Does epilepsy affect my periods?
 Which type of contraception can I use?
-Can I take hormone replacement therapy (HRT)?
-The aim of these web pages is to answer these questions and more.
+Can I take HRT?
+The aim of this information is to answer these questions and more.

-If you have any further questions about anything to do with epilepsy, contact an adviser on the Epilepsy Helpline.
-You can also contact your family doctor, epilepsy specialist, or epilepsy specialist nurse.
+If you have any further questions about anything to do with epilepsy, you could speak to an adviser on the Epilepsy Helpline, freephone 0808 800 5050.
+You could also contact your family doctor, epilepsy specialist, or epilepsy specialist nurse.